Pandora warns growth is slowing, proposes follow-on offering

 The online streaming music company also said an additional 4 million shares will be offered by Crosslink Capital Inc, a venture capital firm.

-Pandora shares fell almost 5 percent in aftermarket trading after closing at $23.99 (15.09 pounds) on Monday.
+Pandora shares fell almost 5 percent in after market trading after closing at $23.99 on Monday.

 The company said in the filing that it does not expect to sustain "the rapid growth" experienced in both listener hours and advertising revenue in the future, and will continue to incur losses in the near term.